 Healthcare Industry Lives on Ice

 The Healthcare industry uses ice in different forms for special needs.
 It is used in rehabilitation areas for ice baths and cold compresses.
-Dry ice is use to make cold caps for chemotherapy patients.
-Transportation of necessary medications or transportation of organs for transplantation require ice packs.
+Dry ice is used to make cold caps for chemotherapy patients.
+Transportation of necessary medications or transportation of organs for transplantation requires ice packs.

 Chemical Manufacturing Industry